Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Discussion and Conclusion

 Interestingly, the emergent communication via a simulated chemical signal resembles the use of positive (attractor) pheromones observed in real ant colonies.
 Although attractive trails of pheromone are more commonly found in nature, it has been observed that negative (repelling) pheromones are also used in certain species of ants ~\citep{NegPheromone2005}.
 This negative pheromone also known as a ``no-entry" signal is used by the ants to mark unrewarding paths to prevent other cohorts from using them.
 It opens the question of whether further experimentation simulating different evolutionary trajectories could lead to the emergence of negative repelling pheromones among other sophisticated coordination mechanisms in self-organized simulated swarms.
 Another related question would be to study which environmental and evolutionary requirements are necessary for different signals to emerge within the swarm's communication repertoire.
 The usage of the L2L framework allows the modification of the outer loop optimization algorithm, opening the possibility to explore the impact of different evolutionary optimization features in the resulting communication patterns.

 At the beginning of this work we formulated two research questions.
 The results presented in the previous sections answer these.
 First, the usage of pheromone as a mean of communication and self-organized coordination between agents can emerge in the absence of predefined rules.
 Neither the mechanism to trigger the release of pheromone nor the mechanism of interpreting these signals was engineered as part of the behaviour of the agents.
 Through this we can infer that the simulated embedded physiological properties of the agents and the characteristics of the environment are exploited by the optimization algorithm.
 To answer the second research question, the results in \autoref{subsec:performance_comparison} illustrate the difference in the performance of the colony in terms of foraging efficiency.

-The evolved colony with stigmergic communication achieved a higher performance than the multi-agent rule-based colony.
+The evolved SNN-based colony with stigmergic communication achieved a performance comparable to the multi-agent rule-based colony.